papaya-iot/papaya-examples/python/README.md

 Required Python Libraries
 -------------------------------------
 For the visa interface, PyVISA (1.10.1+) is required.
-See setup_visa.txt for further instructions.

 For the http interface, please make sure to install:
 - http